ontherays/AWS_Cloud_Foundations_Study_Notes/Module 6.md

      - My AMIs – Any AMIs that you created
      - AWS Marketplace – Pre-configured templates from third parties
      - Community AMIs – AMIs shared by others; use at your own risk
+     - You can Create EC2 instance from Quick Start or My AMIs and then after configuration according to your need you can turn/capture modified EC2 instances into AMIs templet.
 2. Select an Instance Type
    - Optimized to fit different use cases
    - The instance type that you choose determines